badeggg/mock-api/README.md

 [Back To Top](#mock-api)

 ##### Returned value
-Returned value of the exporting function can be any type.
+Returned value of the exporting function is either a direct response or a meta box which surround the response.
+A meta box is used to specify a flexible response behavior.

+Rules of a direct response:
+- A falss response will

+A fixed exporting result apply to the rules of returned value of function.

 [Back To Top](#mock-api)